 Is a Lost Paper Pass Eligible for Replacement or Refund?

-No — you can’t get an automatic refund for a lost paper pass, but you can follow the replacement process: contact the issuing agency promptly, provide purchase proof, and they’ll determine refund eligibility or issue a duplicate per their policy.
+No automatic refund for a lost paper pass, but contact the issuing agency with your purchase proof.
+They decide on a duplicate or refund based on their policy.

 Conclusion